Content from Why Python Packages?

 project environment.
 It is automatically generated based on the

-dependencies listed in the .toml
+dependencies listed in the .toml file, ensuring that builds

 remain consistent and reproducible.

-You can easily generate a README text on readme.so and copy its content to your
+Please add and update the README.md file, in case you havent done so.
+You can easily generate a README text on readme.so and copy its content to your READMe file.

-project must include a pyproject.toml
+- Every project must include a

-file - The
+pyproject.tomlfile - The

-section is required and must define both
+[build-system]section is required and must define bothrequiresandbuild-backend. - The

 Content from How to publish your Python project

-Last updated on 2025-10-22 | Edit this page
+Last updated on 2025-10-26 | Edit this page

 Overview